Bruce Yamashita: Career

-The Court Case
+Court Case

 Yamashita was determined to fight the racial prejudice and discrimination that he had faced during his time at the Marine Corps.
 With the encouragement and support from his family and friends, Yamashita challenged the Marine Corps’ decision.
 The Marine Corps responded with a campaign of deception.
 However, Yamashita had acquired the support of Senator Daniel Inouye, an influential Democrat from Hawaii, the U.S. Commission on Civil Rights, and the entire Hawaiian congressional delegation.
 During that effort, the Marines initially offered to allow Yamashita to take the program again but he refused because he wanted to fight and clear his name.
 Then, the Marines offered to commission him as a second lieutenant if he agreed to attend six months of additional officer training and nine weeks of military legal training.
 He refused.
 A new Navy assistant secretary, Mr. Pang, had taken interest in Mr. Yamashita's case and followed the issue at the Senate Armed Service Committee.
 Mr Pang recommended the Navy Department's offer to Mr. Dalton and Dalton authorizes it because he thought that the outcome was fair for both Mr. Yamashita and the Department of Navy.
 On 18 March 1994, Bruce Yamashita was commissioned as a captain in the United States Marine Corps.